jameslamb/conference-notes/scipy/SCIPY-2022.md

 - in panel, you can choose a configurable "backend" for widgets
 - `pn.state.location.sync()`
     - programmatically update the state of a visual element
-- Panel creates interactive visualizatioons, and you can then run Python code to upddate their state :mind_blown:
+- Panel creates interactive visualizatioons, and you can then run Python code to update their state :mind_blown:
 - panel state give you a bunch of options to modify the visual state of apps programmatically

 ### M. How do you test data workflows?